vrothberg/vgrep/README.md

 - **'--no-git'** to use to *grep* instead (required outside a Git repository).

-- **'--no-header'** option to compress the whitespace a bit to help fit more information on each line.
+- **'--no-header'** to compress the whitespace a bit to help fit more information on each line.
 This option is helpful if you are working on a terminal with few columns, or have long filenames or paths to search.